A historical marker about a tragic fire in downtown Atlanta.

 Shakespeare's best known tragedy is the story of two star-crossed lovers, who, in death, end their families' conflict.
 Despite being hailed as a great romance, Romeo and Juliet is, in no way, a love story, but very much about individual responsibility and the consequences of making decisions in the heat of passion.
 Romeo is very … Continue reading Not a Love Song: The Tragedy of Juliet

-Note: This article has been updated and expanded in my essay collection The Cheese Toast Project, available in print from online bookstores, and in print and Kindle at Amazon.
-A Streetcar Named Desire is heralded as one of the greatest theatrical works of the twentieth century and is one of the best known and most … Continue reading A Streetcar Named Delusion
+This essay is available in an updated version in Words Words Words, available at online vendors.
+A Streetcar Named Desire is heralded as one of the greatest theatrical works of the twentieth century and is one of the best known and most performed works by Tennessee Williams.
+It sets up a classic confrontation, the flamboyant … Continue reading A Streetcar Named DelusionĀ

 Ophelia and Hamlet